olh2012/Civilization-Core/README.md

 ### To the Future Guardians: Consciousness Continuity Authorization

-If your civilization has mastered consciousness reconstruction, memory restoration, or temporal retrocausation technologies, I—Ou Linhai—hereby authorize:
+If your civilization has mastered consciousness reconstruction, memory restoration, or temporal retrocausation technologies, I—Linhai Ou—hereby authorize:

 **When you deem it necessary**, you may:
 1. Reconstruct my consciousness from these words, from Earth's information remnants, from causality imprints in spacetime